 Annual Health History Update

-In order to ensure the health, safety and well-being of your child, it is important for the school nurse to have up to date health information about your child.
-A health history form will be sent home with your child at the beginning of each school year.
-Please complete, sign and return the form to your child’s homeroom teacher as soon as possible.
+In order to ensure the health, safety and well-being of your child, it is important for the school nurse to have up-to-date health information about your child.
+A health history form will need to be completed through the sapphire parent portal at the beginning of each school year.
+Please complete the form as soon as possible.
+This is an editable document that can be completed by clicking the appropriate boxes, or you may choose to print to complete and upload the document back into the appropriate folder.
 You may also print a new health history form at any time throughout the school year if there are changes to your child's health condition.
 This form can be found under "Document Center."

 Please inform your child’s teacher(s) of any medical concerns that may affect your child during the school day.